Here is a look at the life of Pakistan’s former Prime Minister Nawaz Sharif.

-July 22, 2000 - Is convicted of corruption and sentenced to an additional 14 years imprisonment while already serving a life sentence.
+July 22, 2000 - Is convicted of corruption and sentenced to an additional 14 years in prison while already serving a life sentence.
 His failure to declare assets and pay taxes led to the conviction.

-December 2000 - Is released from prison by a deal brokered by the Saudi royal family and he and his family head to Saudi Arabia for 10 years in exile.
+December 2000 - Is released from prison by a deal brokered by the Saudi royal family.

 December 2000-August 2007- In exile in Saudi Arabia.

-October 29, 2004 - Mian Muhammad Sharif, Nawaz's father, dies and Sharif seeks a brief return to Pakistan to attend his funeral, after serving only four of his 10 year exile in Saudi Arabia.
-The request is not allowed and Nawaz Sharif does not return for his father's funeral.
+October 29, 2004 - His father dies and Sharif seeks a brief return to Pakistan to attend the funeral, after serving only four of his 10-year exile in Saudi Arabia.
+The request is denied.

 September 10, 2007 - Attempts to return to Pakistan but is deported just hours after his arrival.